 1. The Beeswax

-The essential ingredient in your beard balm is the Beeswax.
-This wax is what is going to give your balm the hold it will need, and it supplies the hair essential nutrients like vitamin A. With very little friction it melts, and then solidifies quickly.
+The essential ingredient in any beard balm recipe is beeswax.
+This wax is what is going to give your beard balm the hold it needs, and it will supply the hair with essential nutrients like vitamin A. With very little friction it melts and then solidifies quickly.

-When you are learning how to make beard balm for personal use, the best type of Beeswax to buy is in 1-ounce bars.
+When you are learning how to make facial hair balm for personal use, the best type of beeswax to buy is in 1-ounce bars.

 2. The Butters

-They are also main ingredients of a beard butter.
+They are also the main ingredients of beard butter.
 The cocoa butter smells pleasant and has essential antioxidants and vitamins.

-The Shea butter has anti-inflammatory qualities, reducing both rashes and itchiness.
-These butter give the beard balm their spreading texture, allowing the balm to melt in your hands.
-Purchase one pound of each for your beard balm.
+Shea butter gives a beard balm its spreading texture, allowing the balm to melt in your hands.
+Make sure to purchase one pound of each.

 3. The Carrier Oils

-Depending on personal preference, the oils you can use range from argan, jojoba, grapeseed, kukui nut, coconut, and avocado.
-Purchase the smallest container until you find oils that you find most enjoyable.
+Depending on personal preference, the oils you can use range from argan, jojoba oil, grapeseed, kukui nut, coconut and avocado.

 4. The Essential Oils

 In order to give your beard balm a pleasant scent, you will need to add some essential oil.

 Choose your starter pack:

-– 64 Essential Oil Pack
+– 64 Essential Oil Pack.

-– 32 Essential Oil Pack
+– 32 Essential Oil Pack.

-– 14 Essential Oil Pack
+– 14 Essential Oil Pack.

-– 6 Essential Oil Pack (best seller)
+– 6 Essential Oil Pack (best seller).

-– The Complete Book of Essential Oils and Aromatherapy (best seller)
+– The Complete Book of Essential Oils and Aromatherapy (best seller).